 Networks of people create communities of trust.

-➢ Each of these communities have different cultures and rules as to how they communicate.
+➢ Each of these communities has different cultures and rules as to how they communicate.

-➢ Cultures, rules, and activity on a site is sometimes influenced by the software.
+➢ Cultures, rules, and activity on a site are sometimes influenced by the software.

 ➢ Each social networking site is it’s own community.